The maximum size of a partial spread in a finite projective space: Introduction

 \end{theorem} In this paper, we prove that the conjectured value of $\mu_q(n,t)$ holds for almost all values of the parameters $n$, $q$, and $t$.
-The following theorem, our main result, generalizes Theorem~\ref{BHP} (set $r=1$) and Theorem~\ref{K} (set $r=2$ and $q=2$).
-In particular, this is the first comprehensive result with the exact value of $\mu_q(n,t)$ for almost all values of the parameters $n$, $q$, and $t$. \begin{theorem} Let $r=n\md{t}$.
-If $t>\ds\frac{q^r-1}{q-1}$, then
+The following theorem, which is our main result, generalizes Theorem~\ref{BHP} (set $r=0$ or $r=1$) and Theorem~\ref{K} (set $r=2$ and $q=2$).
+In particular, this is the first comprehensive result with the exact value of $\mu_q(n,t)$ for almost all values of the parameters $n$, $q$, and $t$. \begin{theorem} Let $r=n\md{t}$ and $0\leq r<t$.
+If $t>(q^r-1)/(q-1)$, then

 \end{theorem}